 10. Push Yourself

-Being prepared to push yourself is incredible important as well.
+Being prepared to push yourself is incredibly important as well.

 11. Don’t Be Too Hard on Yourself